 Go to the Personal Growth section of any bookstore, or any on Personal Growth seminar, website, Social Media group or YouTube channel and you’ll find loads of advice on how to get something you want: how to make more money, how to improve your marriage, how to find your soulmate, how to lose weight, how to become more confident.

 This “Goal Getting” approach is the primary focus of most Self-Help and Personal Growth products.
 So-called “Spiritual Growth” literature is no different.
 Whether its coming from the New Age Movement or from Christian Authors.
 Most of it is focused on “getting.”

 It’s fine to want a better life.
-But, the things you achieve will never be as important as the person you become.
+But, what you achieve will never be as important as who you become.

 Moreover, the lasting results in your life are an expression of who you become.
 That is to say, they’re the cumulative result of your consistent habits, and your consistent habits are expressions of your true character.